ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-JSONPath was intended as a light-weight companion to JSON implementations in programming languages such as PHP and JavaScript, so instead of defining its own expression language, like XPath did, JSONPath delegated parts of a query to the underlying programming language engine, e.g., JavaScript's `eval()` function.
+JSONPath was intended as a light-weight companion to JSON implementations in programming languages such as PHP and JavaScript, so instead of defining its own expression language, like XPath did, JSONPath delegated parts of a query to the underlying runtime, e.g., JavaScript's `eval()` function.
-As JSONPath was implemented in more programming languages, JSONPath expressions became decreasingly portable.
+As JSONPath was implemented in more environments, JSONPath expressions became decreasingly portable.
+For example, regular expression processing was often delegated to a convenient regular expression engine.

-This document aims to remove programming language dependencies and serve as a common JSONPath specification that can be used across programming languages and platforms.
+This document aims to remove such implementation-specific dependencies and serve as a common JSONPath specification that can be used across programming languages and environments.
 This means that backwards compatibility is not always achieved; a design principle of this document is to go with a "consensus" between implementations even if it is rough, as